Lua API

 - the Java side: IDs are stored in

-instances. - and the Lua side: IDs are stored in the table at
+AbstractLuainstances. - and the Lua side: IDs are stored in the table at

-, with the thread itself as the key.
+LUA_REGISTRYINDEX, with the thread itself as the key.

-, it prevents the thread from garbage collection (which is intentional though, as you need threads alive for proxies).
+However, since we keep references to the thread in the LUA_REGISTRYINDEX, it prevents the thread from garbage collection (which is intentional though, as you need threads alive for proxies).

-If you are sure that neither the Java side (proxies, Java API, etc.) nor the Lua side uses the thread anymore, you may manually call java.detach
+If you are sure that neither the Java side (proxies, Java API, etc.) nor the Lua side uses the thread anymore, you may manually call java.detach or Lua#close to free the thread from the global registry.

-import (name)
+import (name) function

 Import a Java class or package.